 A long and proud history of serving our region

-The nature of our business has changed and grown significantly over the past 150 years, but our fundamental role remains the same: to connect our region to the world.
+The nature of our business has changed and grown significantly over the past 150 years, but our fundamental purpose remains the same: together, we build a thriving region by connecting you to the world.

 The thriving metropolitan hub we know today as Ahuriri was once the industrial heart of Napier, where life revolved around the hustle and bustle of our early port.
 Port Ahuriri, as it was then known, was home to a tight-knit community of hard-working wharfies who spent their days ferrying goods for export out to ships anchored in the bay.